ipfs-inactive/website/content/docs/commands.md

   ipfs daemon - Run a network-connected IPFS node.

 SYNOPSIS
-  ipfs daemon [--init] [--routing=<routing>] [--mount] [--writable] [--mount-ipfs=<mount-ipfs>] [--mount-ipns=<mount-ipns>] [--unrestricted-api] [--disable-transport-encryption] [--enable-gc] [--manage-fdlimit=false] [--offline] [--migrate] [--enable-pubsub-experiment] [--enable-mplex-experiment=false]
+  ipfs daemon [--init] [--routing=<routing>] [--mount] [--writable] [--mount-ipfs=<mount-ipfs>] [--mount-ipns=<mount-ipns>] [--unrestricted-api] [--disable-transport-encryption] [--enable-gc] [--manage-fdlimit=false] [--offline] [--migrate] [--enable-pubsub-experiment] [--enable-namesys-pubsub] [--enable-mplex-experiment=false]

 OPTIONS

   --init                         bool   - Initialize ipfs with default settings if not already initialized.
-Default: false.
   --routing                      string - Overrides the routing option.
 Default: dht.
   --mount                        bool   - Mounts IPFS to the filesystem.
-Default: false.
   --writable                     bool   - Enable writing objects (with POST, PUT and DELETE).
-Default: false.
   --mount-ipfs                   string - Path to the mountpoint for IPFS (if using --mount).
 Defaults to config setting.
   --mount-ipns                   string - Path to the mountpoint for IPNS (if using --mount).
 Defaults to config setting.
   --unrestricted-api             bool   - Allow API access to unlisted hashes.
-Default: false.
   --disable-transport-encryption bool   - Disable transport encryption (for debugging protocols).
-Default: false.
   --enable-gc                    bool   - Enable automatic periodic repo garbage collection.
-Default: false.
   --manage-fdlimit               bool   - Check and raise file descriptor limits if needed.
 Default: true.
   --offline                      bool   - Run offline.
 Do not connect to the rest of the network but provide local API.
-Default: false.
   --migrate                      bool   - If true, assume yes at the migrate prompt.
 If false, assume no.
   --enable-pubsub-experiment     bool   - Instantiate the ipfs daemon with the experimental pubsub feature enabled.
+  --enable-namesys-pubsub        bool   - Enable IPNS record distribution through pubsub; enables pubsub.
   --enable-mplex-experiment      bool   - Add the experimental 'go-multiplex' stream muxer to libp2p on construction.
 Default: true.

 DESCRIPTION